MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/install-powershell.md

 -   List of main configuration scenarios that support  PowerShell: [Administering Azure Rights Management by Using Windows PowerShell](administer-powershell.md)

-Before you can run any commands that configure the [!INCLUDE[aad_rightsmanagement_1](../includes/aad_rightsmanagement_1.md)] service, you must connect to the service by using the [Connect-AadrmService](/powershell/aadrm/vlatest/connect-aadrmservice) cmdlet.
+Before you can run any commands that configure the Azure Rights Management service, you must connect to the service by using the [Connect-AadrmService](/powershell/aadrm/vlatest/connect-aadrmservice) cmdlet.
 When you have finished running your configuration commands, as a best practice, disconnect from the service by using the [Disconnect-AadrmService](/powershell/aadrm/vlatest/disconnect-aadrmservice) cmdlet.
 If you do not disconnect, the connection is automatically disconnected after a period of inactivity.
 Because of the automatic disconnection behavior, you might find that you need to occasionally reconnect in a PowerShell session.

 > [!NOTE]